Frequently Asked Questions

 Venezuela Phone Numbers: Format, Area Code & Validation Guide

-Understanding the Venezuelan Numbering System
+Understanding the Venezuelan E.164 Numbering System Structure

-General Structure
+General Structure of Venezuelan Numbers

 The country code (+58) always precedes the number.
 The service identifier (Type Prefix) indicates whether the number is landline, mobile, toll-free, etc. The subscriber number is the unique identifier within that service type.